The Raven

 Aerial view of the Pan-American Exposition in Buffalo NY

 At first glance, it is perhaps surprising the small San Francisco firm of Elder & Shepard should publish this volume, especially since New York City, the undisputed center of American publishing, was so close to the Exposition.
-This was probably due to Morgan Shepard’s Santa Barbara connections, perhaps his sister-in-law Katherine Putnam, author of Wayfarers in Italy.
+This was very likely due to Morgan Shepard’s Santa Barbara connections, perhaps his sister-in-law Katherine Putnam, author of Wayfarers in Italy.

+Poem Delivered at the Dedication of the Pan-American Exposition is a slim booklet, 16 pages and 8 x 5.5″ in size, printed on deckle-edge paper.
 The cover and title page feature a tomoye design, though the tomoye has no connection with the poem or the Exposition.
 The tomoye had only recently been chosen as a logo by Elder & Shepard, and they were clearly trying to establish their brand.

 Title page of "Poem Delivered..."